a-genoni/visualising-migration-data/README.md

 This repository includes
-1) an annotated R script for creating circular migration plots using the circlize package of Gu
+1) an annotated R script for creating circular migration plots using the circlize package of Gu: "visualising migration data with circular plots.R"
-2) an excel file including the underlying migration flow data*
+2) an excel file including the underlying migration flow data*: "data-abel 2019-v6.xlsx"
-3) a csv.-file including country codes for flow aggregation
+3) a csv.-file including country codes for flow aggregation: "country codes.csv"
-4) three .svg-files including images of circular migration plots that were created for the article with the annotated R script
+4) three .svg-files including images of circular migration plots that were created for the article with the annotated R script: Figures 4 to 6